simplymequeeny/dynamodb-client-web-gui/README.md

 #### 1.)
 Download the latest release [executable jar](/releases/latest).

-Before running the dynamodb-client-web-gui web application you must choose which dynamodb you want to use or connect to.
+Before running the dynamodb-client-web-gui web application make sure that your AWS credentials file is in place.

 * **Using AWS DynamoDB**

-Your credential must be in place before running

 ```
 java -jar dynamodb-client-web-gui-1.0.0.jar